-ALOS was a Japanese Earth-Observation satellite, developed by JAXA.
-The objective of the mission was to provide the user community with data of sufficient resolution to be able to generate 1:25,000 scale maps.
-ALOS mission objectives set by JAXA were to:
+The Japanese Earth-Observation satellite ALOS, developed by JAXA and launched on 24 January 2006, had the objective to provide the user community with data of sufficient resolution to be able to generate 1:25,000 scale maps.

-On 22 April 2011, the ALOS satellite was lost due to a power anomaly.
-However, ESA continues to distribute ALOS archived data to users residing in the ADEN-zone (i.e. Europe, Africa, Middle East).
+On 22 April 2011, the ALOS satellite was lost due to a power anomaly and completed its operations phase.